bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

 Next, I want to talk about working with properties.
-We\'ve already seen this a little bit.
-We\'ve seen **element.style.color**.
-So we\'re going in and we\'re getting that element, whatever the element is, we\'ve got that element, whether it\'s paragraphs or whether it\'s a **div**;
+We&apos;ve already seen this a little bit.
+We&apos;ve seen **element.style.color**.
+So we&apos;re going in and we&apos;re getting that element, whatever the element is, we&apos;ve got that element, whether it&apos;s paragraphs or whether it&apos;s a **div**;
-whatever it is, we\'re getting that element with our document methods, we\'re getting those elements and then we can apply the style property.
+whatever it is, we&apos;re getting that element with our document methods, we&apos;re getting those elements and then we can apply the style property.

 We can get the style property and the color sub-property and set it to whatever color name we want.
 There are other properties that we can use.
 There are a number of them.
 Some of the more popular ones are ones that we use more frequently are **innerHTML**.
-We\'ll be seeing that one quite a bit and **className** is really useful so that you can actually take an element and apply a class to it.
+We&apos;ll be seeing that one quite a bit and **className** is really useful so that you can actually take an element and apply a class to it.
 This is useful in modern JavaScript because CSS has become so powerful.

 Now, we can put animations in CSS, and then when we want to animate something, we can use JavaScript to add that class in CSS that has the innovation and the innovation will take place on the screen.
-That\'s a really great way to create interactive for animated elements on a web page.
+That&apos;s a really great way to create interactive for animated elements on a web page.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->